versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Consumer.md

 #### consumer.paused
 {: #consumer-paused .code}

 Whether the consumer is paused.
+It does not take into account whether the associated producer is paused.

 > `@type` Boolean, read only